adam-hamland/micro-projects/README.md

 # micro-projects
-Collection of very small and simple websites or applications.
+Collection of very small and simple scripts, websites, or applications.

 Python